top of page

 Analysis:

-4. Financial stability is one heck of a motivating Results-Driven goal.
+4. Financial stability is a strong Result-oriented goal.

 8. Increasing Web Traffic and Leads